jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 We naturally express these e-motional instincts in our stories and in our music.
 Tension and release is a fundamental component of euroclassical harmony.

-- expectation and surprise, playing with expectations
+When performers and listeners have shared cultural references, the performer can use harmonc tools to play with listeners' expectations.

 Also note similarities to the _Hero's Journey_ narrative archetype: the hero goes on an adventure,